kranzky/insoluble/folly.md

 Angela, sore and trusty, spoke languages.
 Nearby, bags hung from trees, revealing Mai's procedure.
 Oddly comforted, the group felt a king's presence.
 They rubbed their elbows on concrete, feeling flesh-and-blood.
 Puffing, they sensed the presence, now flushed and forgetting.

-Exposition;8:MIKE JENNY DAN GROUP

-Exposition;5:FOREBODING DARKNESS

-Exposition;7:ATMOSPHERE UNEASY TREES

-Exposition;6:BAGS HANGING MYSTERIOUS

-Dialogue;5:MIKE WEIRD

-Dialogue;10:ANGELA, Angela's sorry grasp of pity.

-Exposition;9:KINGLY PRESENCE COMFORT

-Exposition;8:ELBOWS CONCRETE SENSING

-Exposition;9:DESPERATION FLESH-AND-BLOOD PRESENCE

 The group, consisting of Mike, Jenny, and Dan, felt a foreboding darkness settle around them.
 The atmosphere was uneasy, with shadows cast by gnarled trees.
 Mysterious bags hung from the branches, swaying gently.
 Mike muttered, "This is just... weird."
 Angela responded, her voice laced with pity, "Angela's sorry grasp of pity."
 Oddly, they felt a sense of comfort from a kingly presence nearby.
 As they rubbed their elbows on the rough concrete beneath them, they sensed a desperate, flesh-and-blood presence, heightening their tension.

 As the group continued their inscrutable journey, they came across a mysterious figure at an inner crossing.

 "Jay's screeching delivery!"
 Angela exclaimed, her eyes beaming with a mix of excitement and unease as the group continued their exploration.
 They approached an inner crossing, where a mysterious figure stood motionless, shrouded in shadows.
-Exposition;7:MYSTERIOUS FIGURE INNER CROSSING SHADOWS.
 "Who are you?"
 Mike demanded, stepping forward bravely, trying to make out any discernible features of the enigmatic person.
-Dialogue;5:WHO ARE YOU DISCERNIBLE FEATURES.
 The figure didn't respond, but instead raised a hand, gesturing towards a dimly lit path that branched off from the crossing.
-Exposition;8:RAISED HAND GESTURING DIMLY LIT PATH.
 "I think we should follow," Jenny whispered, feeling a strangely compelling urge to trust the stranger's silent suggestion.
-Dialogue;6:THINK FOLLOW STRANGELY COMPELLING.
 With a collective nod, the group hesitantly followed the figure down the dimly lit path, their hearts pounding with anticipation as they delved deeper into the unknown world of Lloyd's Folly.
-Exposition;11:COLLECTIVE NOD HEARTS POUNDING DELVED UNKNOWN WORLD.

 The group yanked a creamy bug from the connecting door.
 They raced through the corridor, clawing at swirling shavings that sprang into the air.
 Efficiently navigating the maze, they straddled the looms with a confident gait.
 Soothingly, they dismissed their worry as mere nonsense, focusing on the unfolding events in Lloyd's Folly.